Vojislav Mihailović

-Vojislav Mihailović (Војислав Михаиловић; born 3 September 1951) is a Serbian politician who served as the mayor of Belgrade from 1999 to 2000 and the president of the Movement for the Restoration of the Kingdom of Serbia (POKS) since 3 January 2022.
-He is a grandson of Dragoljub Mihailović, a Yugoslav Serb general and military leader from World War II.
+Vojislav Mihailović (Војислав Михаиловић; born 3 September 1951) is a Serbian politician who served as the mayor of Belgrade from 1999 to 2000.
+As of January 2022, he has been the president of the Movement for the Restoration of the Kingdom of Serbia (POKS).
+He is a grandson of Draža Mihailović, the leader of Chetniks during World War II.

-A long time member of the Serbian Renewal Movement (SPO), he left the party in 2005 after a party split, becoming one of the founders and co-president of the Serbian Democratic Renewal Movement (SDPO).
+A long-time member of the Serbian Renewal Movement (SPO), he left the party in 2005 after a party split, becoming one of the founders and co-president of the Serbian Democratic Renewal Movement (SDPO).
 In 2014, he joined the Serbian People's Party (SNP), left it in 2016, and then in 2018 he joined POKS.
+He has served as vice-president of the National Assembly of Serbia from 1994 to 1999, from 2004 to 2007, and again from 2022 to 2024.

 Early life and private career

 Mihailović was born on 3 September 1951 in Belgrade, in the PR Serbia, Federal People's Republic of Yugoslavia.
 He finished primary school in Belgrade and then graduated from the Faculty of Law at the University of Belgrade in 1980.

 After finishing his studies, he worked as a lawyer, and later he founded a private business.
 He used to be a co-owner of a company that imports Pampers diapers.